-First weekend of California stay-at-home order hits millions
+Governor calls on youth to take shelter-in-place seriously

 Some vendors required shoppers to order produce instead of picking them out themselves.
 One farmer posted a sign that said: "Don't touch what you won't buy please."

 "If you're not wearing rubber gloves and a mask, you shouldn't be here," said Jeff Hyde, who had both on while selling smoked fish.
-He said sales were up at his stand.

-"Food is king right now," he said.
-"People can't splurge on going to the movies or dining out, so they're buying food."

-At the farmers market in Pasadena, some people waited in lines and appeared to be trying to stay 6 feet apart.
-The stalls, however, were directly next to each other and shoppers picked out produce close together.
+At the farmers market in Pasadena, people appeared to be trying to stay 6 feet apart while waiting in line.
+The stalls, however, were directly next to each other. and shoppers picked out produce close together.

 The Huntington Beach pier is typically full on a sunny weekend morning, but there was plenty of room Saturday for walkers, joggers and roller skaters to stay far apart.
 Down below, dozens of surfers bobbed in the water where sets of waist-high waves rolled in.

-Beautiful spring weather, or perhaps the threat of rain on Sunday, drew many people to Venice Beach.
+The bright skies, or perhaps the threat of rain on Sunday, drew many people to Venice Beach.
 Most took care to stay well away from each other on the sand.
 But spacing became an issue in popular areas like the pier and the boardwalk.

-California is one of the hardest-hit states, with 1,224 confirmed cases confirmed cases and 23 deaths as of Saturday.

-Newsom has said infection rates of the COVID-19 virus are doubling every four days in some areas and projected that 56% of the state's population — about 22 million people — could contract the virus in the next two months if aggressive prevention isn't taken.

-Some eateries have seen business plummet 95%, said Jot Condie, president of the California Restaurant Association.

-"It's thinning out by the day," he said.
-"Hundreds and hundreds of employees are being laid off by the hour."
+North of San Francisco, the Marin County Sheriff's office shut down access to the Mount Tamalpais Watershed "due to the astronomical amount of people NOT practicing social distancing and home sheltering."
+Authorities there said there was back-to-back traffic to coastal attractions and parking lots to beaches were full.

 Newsom said he expected social pressure — not policing — to help enforce his stay-at-home order.
-But officers in San Jose were prepared to crack down on dozens of businesses that remained open in violation of the order, Chief Eddie Garcia said.
+He said he doesn't want to shut down parks or beaches, and that National Guard troops will only be deployed to help law enforcement "make sure all our logistics are operational."

 Authorities were looking into releasing non-violent inmates from jails to prevent the spread of COVID-19 in close confinement.
-The state prison system reported its first two cases among employees at different institutions, but no inmate has yet contracted it, state corrections spokeswoman Dana Simas said.
+The state prison system reported its first three cases among employees at different institutions, but no inmate has yet contracted it.

 For most people, COVID-19 causes only mild or moderate symptoms, such as fever and cough.
 It can cause more severe illness, including pneumonia, for some people, especially older adults and those with existing health problems.
 The vast majority of people recover.